Runpython-IntroProgramming/Final-Project/design.md

 * What data will be stored or manipulated by the program?
 How will it be encoded and organized?
 * Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
 * If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?

+The program runs on runpython.com and uses ggame.
+The gallows and buttons visual assets were created using Adobe Illustrator.
+The code is in the language of Python 3.